Flawed, fun and fast – Mustang’s not a great sports car, but it’s a great muscle car

 Quality is less impressive as rough, scratchy plastics are all too easy to come into contact with, while the three different methods of fake stitching jar when they come into contact, such as the junction of the dash and centre console.

 Seats severely lack side support, and although comfortable for short periods, don’t offer much support for longer drives.
 Recaro seats are available as an option, which we would highly recommend.

 It’s a great cruiser, though.
 Cabin noise is fairly low – unless you’re really extending the engine – and there’s only a rustle of wind and tyre noise.
 It all feels very American in fact, but in the best way possible.
 Pity the view over the long bonnet is of a rainy, windswept rather than the Pacific Coast Highway.

 Even though it has had time now to become a familiar sight on roads, the Mustang still turns heads like few others, with a friendlier reaction than one might usually get in ‘normal’ sports and supercars as a bonus.
 Everyone loves the Mustang, and the latest aesthetic updates have just sharpened its aggressive, yet approachable good looks.

 One perfect example is from a sandwich shop nearby the our offices.
 Turn up in a Lamborghini, McLaren, Porsche, anything like that and the only feedback is whether we would like a can of coke with our order.
 Turn up in even a subtly specced silver Mustang convertible, and it’s the talk of the day.
 Uncanny.

-The Bullitt is a new addition to the range, is only available in black or dark green and features a raft of slick retro-inspired details that aren’t available in the UK separately (the US market has far more personalisation options available than the UK).
+The Bullitt is a new addition to the range, is only available in black or dark green and features a raft of slick retro-inspired details (the US market has far more personalisation options available).
 Set off with black wheels, red brake calipers and chrome brightwork around the windows, the combination looks especially aggressive, and is a worthwhile addition.

 This article originally appeared at evo.co.uk